PlasticDigits/cw20-mintable/README.md

 Look at [`cw20-staking`](https://github.com/CosmWasm/cw-tokens/tree/main/contracts/cw20-staking) for an example of how to "inherit" all this token functionality and combine it with custom logic.

+## Code coverage

+Recommended: `cargo install cargo-tarpaulin`
+You can then run `cargo tarpaulin -o html`